sonobeacon/Cordova-SonoNet/README.md

 **Hint:** Background Mode may have to be added if not already in use by selecting '+ Capabilities'.

-If under Build Settings -> Swift Compiler - Language, the *Swift Language Version* is set to **undefined**, select one of the drop down choices.
+If under Build Settings -> Swift Compiler - Language, the *Swift Language Version* is set to **undefined**, select one of the drop down choices (tested with 5.0).

 ### Android